samwightt/last-fm-visualization/README.md

     apiSecret = "YOUR_API_SECRET_HERE"

 The project will include this file throughout to make requests as needed.
 Make sure to add this file to your `.gitignore` file if you do make contributions to this repo.
+Again, please **do not** include this file in any commits you make to this repo or any others, as your API key would be compromised.